 If pay-in-four BNPL plans have 0% interest, wouldn’t it be possible to apply the strategies above to a BNPL loan?

 Yes!
 BNPL can be leveraged to increase your Return On Investment (ROI).
-And the process to do so is almost identical to stoozing.
+The process of doing so is almost identical to stoozing.
 Finance your purchases using a 0% interest BNPL loan, then invest 75% of the price of your purchase into an investment vehicle of your choice (you usually have to pay 25% upfront).

 While this strategy isn’t as popular as carry trades or stoozing, there are quite a few investors who are capitalizing on this.